 - Add a second major

-Social and Political Sciences prepares you for a career engaging with social change.
-Options include: advocacy in environmental, Indigenous, human rights and overseas development organisations, and trade unions; policy research, analysis and program management in government; management in social services and welfare, including women's, migrant and indigenous programs; research in think-tanks and academia.
+Career options include advocacy in environmental, Indigenous, human rights and overseas development organisations, as well as trade unions; policy research, analysis and program management in government; management in social services and welfare, including women's, migrant and Indigenous programs; and research in think tanks and academia.

 For me, Social and Political Sciences was a really easy choice because it worked so well with my Journalism major.
 It's a course that quickly gets you thinking about the impacts of various policies and ideologies on the community.